When You Need To Modify Your Support Agreement

 Let An Experienced Lawyer Represent You In A Child Support Modification Case

 In Illinois, you can request a modification to child support payments if there is a significant change in the needs of your children or in your or your former spouse’s income.
 You will need to file a petition with the court and outline why the change to support is needed.
-I am Tom Gurewitz, and in my over 40 years as a family law attorney, I have filed many successful child support modification petitions.
+In my over 40 years as a family law attorney, I have filed many successful child support modification petitions.
 Revisiting support agreements can be challenging, but I understand the process and how to craft a strong case for modification.

 Here are a few reasons the court may grant a child support modification: